sctensor/sctensor.github.io/index.md

 ---
-title: Welcome to Tensor LLC
+title: Welcome to Tensor Systems
 layout: home
 description: Create an impressive website for your Data Science and Machine Learning consultancy with Serif, the fully responsive, blazing fast, and artfully illustrated Jekyll theme.
 intro_image: "images/growth_website.png"